timm/shape/README.md

 - e.g  `a.b.c = 2.3` becomes `a["b"]["c"] = 2.3`.
 - Note that GOLD knows not to alter  the decimal point in 2.3

-To implement that dot notation, the GOLD interpret (celled `gold`):
+To implement that dot notation, the GOLD interpreter (celled `gold`):
-- Under the hood,  GOLD transpiles code  from `src/\*.md`  to  `.var/x.awk
-- The transpiler is a one line long:
+- GOLD transpiles code  from `src/\*.md`  to  `.var/x.awk.
+That transpiler is a one line long:

 ```
 s= gensub(/\.([^0-9\\*\\$\\+])([a-zA-Z0-9_]*)/,"[\"\\1\\2\"]","g",s)